wwiicode/resturant_booking/README.txt

 # test the booking funciton
-run `python manage.py runserver` to spin up the Django app hover over to booking to test functionality of the /book/ API
+run `python manage.py runserver` to spin up the Django app hover over to /booking or use Insonia REST to test functionality of the /book/ API